mwvgroup/Pitt-Google-Broker/docs/source/broker/setup-broker.md

 ### Upload Kafka Authentication Files

+Note: Do this before the consumer VM finishes its install and shuts itself down.
+Else, you'll need to start it again (see [here](view-resources.md#ce)).

 The consumer VM requires two __authorization files__ to connect to the ZTF stream.
 _These must be obtained independently and uploaded to the VM manually, stored at the following locations:_
     1. `krb5.conf`, at VM path `/etc/krb5.conf`